hylandtechoutreach/ucs/MakeCode/PlatformerCodeAlong.md

 1. Click the drop-down arrow next to `A` and select `up`
     ![](https://i.imgur.com/mPPXEEM.png)
 1. In the "Sprites" category, click and drag a `set mySprite x to 0` block into the `on up button pressed` block
-1. Click the drop-down arrow next to `mySprite` and select `Main Character`
 1. Click the drop-down arrow next to `x` and select `vy (velocity y)`
 1. Change the `0` to `-200`
     - This will make the main character start moving upward (jump)